About the Author

 I’m also a voice over artist doing dozens of commercials, scores of talking books like the ‘Grk’ series and even voicing ‘Gator’ in ‘Thomas the Tank Engine’.

 The idea for writing ‘The Treasure at the Top of the World’ came to me in Nepal during a month long charity trek [Hope and Homes for Children] to Everest Base Camp and beyond.
 Nepal is such an amazing country and the wonders of the Himalayas and the people who live there are with me every day.
 I have been back since and completed the Annapurna Circuit, crossing the highest pass in the world and if my legs and lungs will allow, I hope to return one day soon with my son to journey again in that majestic mountain kingdom.

-When I’m not acting or writing I spend my time walking with my wife and our beautiful spaniel in the glorious Wiltshire countryside thinking of more adventures for Freddie and his friends.
-Books 2 and 3 in the series are well under way.
+When I’m not acting or writing I spend my time walking with my wife, son and spaniel in the glorious Wiltshire countryside thinking of more adventures for Freddie and his friends.
+Book 2, published in 2019, and book 3 in 2020.

 Keep safe and well in these uncertain times.
 Xc